 There are 153 hospitals in Georgia (Kaiser, 2011), 67 of which are located in rural counties (SORH, 2012).
-The state has 33 hospitals identified by the Flex Monitoring Team as Critical Access Hospitals (June 2013).
-There are 99 Rural Health Clinics in Georgia (Kaiser, 2012) and 27 Federally Qualified Health Centers provide services at 149 sites (SORH, 2012).
+The state has 33 hospitals identified by the Flex Monitoring Team as Critical Access Hospitals (February 2014).
+There are 99 Rural Health Clinics in Georgia (Kaiser, 2012) and 32 Federally Qualified Health Centers provide services at 156 clinical sites (SORH, 2014).

 U.S. Census Bureau: State & County QuickFacts; USDA Economic Research Service: State Fact Sheets; Georgia Office of Rural Health (SORH); Kaiser Family Foundation State Health Facts; Flex Monitoring Team: Critical Access Hospital List